 ID cards will not be replaced due to changes in the personal information printed on the card.
 Grade changes and name changes will NOT be completed at this time.

-The minimum age for initial issuance of a child ID card is 14.
+The minimum age for initial issuance of a USID card is 14.

 Exception to the policies of Secretary of Defense Memo dated April 7, 2020: Dependent children 10 (not 14) years and older must have a current USID Card in order to be ticketed on Patriot Express flights to and from OCONUS (outside continental United States) locations.

-The online appointment scheduling feature has been disabled.
-To schedule an appointment, call (315) 772-5149.
+The DEERS/ID Card Office Appointment Scheduler is back online at https://idco.dmdc.osd.mil/idco.
+Customers also may schedule an appointment by calling (315) 772-5149.
 All customers must wear a face mask to enter the ID Center.

 The Fort Drum DEERS / RAPIDS Customer Service Team provides world-class support to the 150,000 eligible beneficiaries throughout our region of support, which includes New York state and the Fort Drum community, Vermont, New Hampshire, eastern Canada and the northern regions of Pennsylvania.